Now consider the results if you combine the two.

-> You simply have to go to Pinterest and select the pin that you wish to embed.
-Then, copy the Pin’s URL from the address bar of your browser.
+To embed a Pinterest pin, you simply have to go to Pinterest and select the pin that you wish to embed.

-Navigate to your newsletter builder and enter the copied URL into the appropriate block (depending on the campaign builder you’re using).
+Navigate to your newsletter builder and enter the copied code into the appropriate block (depending on the campaign builder you’re using).

 6. Embedding a Youtube Video